drachlyznardh/git-historian/README.md

 Closer arrows (those with less horizontal gap from the respective target) take precedence over other arrows.
 This affects the color, not the direction.

-At the end of its row, each commit is resented with its `git show --pretty` output.
+At the end of its row, each commit is resented with its `git show -s --online --decorate --color` output.

 Testing
 -------